sandv123/air-pollution-analytics/README.md

-# Analytics of the air polution situation in the vicinity of Belgrade, RS
+# Datalake framework for analysis of the air polution situation in the vicinity of Belgrade, RS

 ## Goal of the project